• Facebook

 How To Stand Up To Mom, Even If You Struggle

 Do you struggle to stand up for yourself?
-Can you stand up to your mom, mother-in-law, step-mother or another woman in a position of authority?
+Can you stand up to your mom, mother-in-law, stepmother or another woman in a position of authority?
 Have you ever let someone get away with being rude or unkind to you and… you say nothing?

-Does your mother, mother-in-law or stepmother criticize or put you down habitually?
-Perhaps she is always putting you down, giving you back-handed compliments or simply putting you on the spot with her implied criticism.
+Does your mother, mother-in-law, or stepmother criticize or put you down habitually?
+Perhaps she is always putting you down, giving you back-handed compliments, or simply putting you on the spot with her implied criticism.

 If your mother habitually criticizes you, will you stand up for yourself?
 Will you say something or swallow this one …yet again?
-If you remain silent do you kick yourself afterward?
+If you remain silent, do you kick yourself afterward?
 If you let them “get away with it”, why should anything change?

 If this sounds like you – I have help for you here.